LlamasOnTheRun/LlamasOnTheRun.github.io/_posts/2022-08-25-Information-Theory-In-Language-Part-1.md

 5. Assign the least probable references with 0 and most probable references with 1 for the entire tree

 Let's see this in action.
-First, the organized probabilities with its symbol:
+First, the organized probabilities with its symbol in descending order:

 ![shannon_fano_encoding_1.png](/assets/post3/shannon_fano_encoding_1.png)

-Now we split the array down the middle:
+Now we split the array based on how close the probabilities are to one another.
+In this case, we get a nice 50-50 split:

 ![shannon_fano_encoding_2.png](/assets/post3/shannon_fano_encoding_2.png)